-Consider these crop stress conditions prior to applying Aggressor AX:
+Consider crop stress conditions prior to applying Aggressor AX

 - Slowed plant metabolism due to temperatures below 32°F